Kutch district

 Kutch literally means something which intermittently becomes wet and dry; a large part of this district is known as Rann of Kutch which is shallow wetland which submerges in water during the rainy season and becomes dry during other seasons.
 The same word is also used in Sanskrit origin for a tortoise.
 The Rann is known for its marshy salt flats which become snow white after the shallow water dries up each season before the monsoon rains.

 The district is also known for ecologically important Banni grasslands with their seasonal marshy wetlands which form the outer belt of the Rann of Kutch.

-Kutch District is surrounded by the Gulf of Kutch and the Arabian Sea to the south and west, while the northern and eastern parts are surrounded by the Great and Little Rann (seasonal wetlands) of Kutch.
-It is also next to the Border with Pakistan.
+Kutch is surrounded by the Gulf of Kutch and the Arabian Sea to the south and west, while the northern and eastern parts are surrounded by the Great and Little Rann (seasonal wetlands) of Kutch.
+It is also next to the border with Pakistan, a neighbouring country of India.
 When there were not many dams built on its rivers, the Rann of Kutch remained wetlands for a large part of the year.
 Even today, the region remains wet for a significant part of year.
 The district had a population of 2,092,371 as of 2011 census, of which 30% were urban.
 Motor vehicles registered in Kutch district have a registration number starting with GJ-12.
 The district is well connected by road, rail and air.
-There are four airports in the district: Naliya, Anjar, Mundra, and Bhuj.
+There are four airports in the district: Nalia, Anjar, Mundra, and Bhuj.
 Bhuj and Anjar are well connected with Mumbai airport.
 Being a border district, Kutch has both an army and an air force base.